CloudScale-Project/Examples/Minimal/extractor/README.md

 2. Go to the "Extractor/Run" tab in the CloudScale Dashboard and hit the "Run" button

 #### Possible configurations
 Play around with options in the "Extractor/Run" tab in the CloudScale Dashboard.
-Standard configuration is to run a capacity analysis.
+Standard configuration is to extract models from the source code.

 #### Results
 In the "Extractor/Results" tab of the CloudScale Dashboar, you should get a bunch of models.